Skip Navigation

 With longer average life expectancies, the cost of long-term care is a major financial risk.
 The term "long-term care" refers to a wide range of services including assistance at home with daily activities to care in a nursing home.
 The risk of long-term care can be dealt with in three ways: retain it (self-insuring if you have a high net worth), avoid it (trying to stay healthy but, unfortunately, there are no guarantees that this will preclude needing care in the future), or transfer it (i.e., paying an insurance company to handle the risk).
 The best time to buy a policy is generally age 55 to 60.
 If you wait too long, premiums increase significantly and/or you could become uninsurable through some type of medical diagnosis.
 Premiums are lower in your 40s or early 50s but you could be paying them for a long time before coverage is needed.

-Nearly half of all Americans will need long-term care at some point in their life.
+About 70% of older Americans will need long-term care at some point in their life.
 Those most at risk are single, female, have no available support system living within 25 miles, and have had frequent falls and bone fractures, serious heart or lung problems, or a stroke.
 Key features in the selection of a long-term care policy include the amount of daily coverage, the length of coverage (e.g., 3 years versus lifetime benefits), the types of benefits (e.g., home health care), and the elimination (waiting) period.
 Also, the method of making inflation adjustments and the number of activities of living (ADLs) that cannot be performed in order to qualify for benefits.

 Long-Term Care Insurance Policy Comparison Worksheet